 Logistics and distribution play an important role in Nanjing’s economy.
 A dense network of train and road routes link Nanjing to cities and towns in the densely populated Yangtze River Delta.
 Logistics and distribution companies also make use of the warehouses and industrial properties adjacent to the Port of Nanjing, which is the largest inland-river petrochemical transfer port in China and the third-largest inland river port in China.
 The Nanjing Lukou International Airport is a bustling domestic and international hub and the 11th-busiest cargo airport in China.

-Prologis operates industrial warehouse properties in the Nanjing area.
+Prologis has available warehouses in Nanjing and operates industrial warehouse properties throughout the Nanjing area.